 When I first kissed her forehead, she was surprised I knew that is exactly what she wanted.
-Anyhow, not just the off-the-charts physical chemistry, but also the non-stop banter and endless laughter with her hilarious sense of humor.
-We ended up meeting the next day too and then a day later she booked a room in a 5-star hotel, where we ended up chilling again.
-We were either together, or talking on the phone; the time just flew by in her company.
-We were taking digs at each other and laughing.
+Anyhow, not just the off-the-charts physical chemistry, but also the non-stop banter and endless laughter with her hilarious sense of humour.
+The next day, we met again, and a day later, she booked a room at a 5-star hotel, where we chilled once more.
+Either together or on the phone, the time flew by in her company.
+We exchanged digs and laughed together.
 I just didn’t want it to end.

 Anyhow, coming to the MBA concept of ‘Minimum Viable Product (MVP)’.
 It is a version of a product with just enough features to be usable by early customers who can then provide feedback for future product development.
 A focus on releasing an MVP means that developers potentially avoid lengthy and (ultimately) unnecessary work.
 Instead, they iterate on working versions and respond to feedback, challenging and validating assumptions about a product’s requirements.
 It was coined by Frank Robinson, CEO of SyncDev, Inc. in 2001.
 Robinson used MVP to describe the “simplest version of a deployable product.”

-The term proved hugely influential and was referenced in a number of popular books including The Start Owner’s Manual, the Business Model Canvas, and Eric Ries’ The Lean Startup.
-In fact, Eric Ries is widely credited with helping to popularize the term MVP.
+The term proved hugely influential and referenced in several popular books, including The Start Owner’s Manual, The Business Model Canvas, and Eric Ries’ The Lean Startup.
+In fact, Eric Ries is widely credited with popularizing the term MVP.

-Some useful insights can be drawn in the context of modern-day dating from the concept of MVP.
+The concept of MVP offers some useful insights in the context of modern-day dating.
 The high school sweethearts or the first relationships are the MVP, in a majority of cases these end being feedback loops where the mistakes provide learnings for future relationships.
-In a rarity of cases, the first relationship (MVP ) ends up in the happily ever after.
+In a rarity of cases, the first relationship (MVP ) ends up in happily ever after.
 That also happened in the case of the app Dropbox.
 But in most cases, once you move on, learn from the mistakes of the first relationship.

 By the age of 40, you meet every person who is there in this world.
 You either meet the person or someone of similar characteristics (KF4D).
 So archetype people (TG) quickly and avoid falling into similar toxic/ monotonous relationships.
 Also, avoid falling into the trap of the sunk cost fallacy.
 A lot of people, especially women, end up investing even years into futile toxic relationships, just in hopes that the other person will change.
 That’s not how an MVP is built.
 You can’t expect the person to modify himself/ herself for you.
 You need to upgrade and move into more compatible, happier relationships.
 Otherwise, the frustration and constant self-doubt take a huge toll on mental health and adversely affects all future relationships and one also develops serious trust issues.
 Just remember one thing, ‘your time in this world is limited, the people aren’t’.